JonasMoss/quadagree/README.md

 ## Similar software

-There are several `R` packages that calculate agreement coefficients, most notably `irrCAC`.
+There are several `R` packages that calculate agreement coefficients.
+The most feature complete `irrCAC`, which supports calculation and inference for agreement coefficients with more weightings than the quadratic.
+However, it does not support consistent inference in the presence of missing data, as demonstrated in the consistency vignette.

 ## How to Contribute or Get Help